metadatadriven/metadata/README.md

 # metadata
-metadata used as part of Domino demo
+metadata and editor used as part of Domino demo